 Wee Thump Joshua Tree Wilderness Area

-Joshua Trees - and lots of them - in the northwestern portion of the wilderness area (view east).
+Joshua trees - and lots of them (view E)

 Overview